formula1/domain-config-formatter/readme.md

 ### How do you use it?

-This is meant to be used in conjugtion with greenlock express and the custom proxy server.
+This is meant to be used in conjunction with greenlock express and the custom proxy server.

 ### What does a config file supposed to like?